-Although the family's surname was revealed as Wilkerson in the pilot episode, it was decided afterwards that the family shouldn't have a last name.
-A running joke on set was that the family's last name was 'Nolastname'.
-This is officially confirmed in the final episode "Graduation" when Francis drops his work pass and his surname is briefly seen.
+Although the family's surname was revealed as Wilkerson in the pilot episode, it was decided afterwards that the family should not have a last name.
+A running joke on-set was that the family's last name was "Nolastname".
+This is officially confirmed in the final episode, "Graduation", when Francis drops his work pass, and his surname is briefly seen.
 Further confirmation can be seen when Malcolm is introduced to the stage for his speech.
-His last name is not heard as the microphone screeches at the crucial moment but you can read the announcer's lips clearly saying 'Malcolm Nolastname'.
+His last name is not heard, as the microphone screeches at the crucial moment, but you can read the announcer's lips clearly saying "Malcolm Nolastname".

-Jane Kaczmarek in real life has given birth by way of Caesarian section three times.
-When it came time to simulate giving birth without a C-section in the episode Baby Part Two, Jane just imitated every other birth she had seen on television.
+Jane Kaczmarek, in real-life, has given birth by way of Caesarian section three times.
+When it came time to simulate giving birth without a C-section in the episode "Baby Part Two", Kaczmarek just imitated every other birth she had seen on television.

 In the episode where Hal and the boys go to the race track, they come home to discover that Lois had gone through all of their stuff, in that pile was a pack of Morley cigarettes, the same fake brand the Cigarette Smoking Man prefers to use on The X-Files (1993).

 Scenes from One Million Years B.C.
 (1966) can be seen during the opening credits.
-In one of them Raquel Welch is shown in the claws of a monster bird.
+In one of them, Raquel Welch is shown in the claws of a monster bird.
 The other scene shows the fight against a giant turtle.

 None of Malcolm's family have a last name.
 While in military school, Francis was referred to only as "Francis" and never by his last name.
-Reese joins the army and we learn the last name of his fake ID is "Jetson".
+Reese joins the Army, and we learn the last name of his fake ID is "Jetson".
 There are no indications that the family has a last name, except in the pilot when Francis is talking on the phone to his family, you can see his name tag on his Marlin Academy uniform is "Wilkerson", but people often joked and called the family "Nolastname".